-Looking Back At A Young Freddie Mercury Ahead Of His 70th
+Looking Back At A Young Freddie Mercury Before Queen

 Queen singer Freddie Mercury left us all too soon when he passed away in 1991 aged just 45.

-Ahead of his 70th birthday on September 5th we look at some early family photos that show the legendary showman as a young and often shy child.
+With interest reignited in the singer with the release of the film Bohemian Rhapsody, we're taking a look at some early family photos that show the legendary showman as a young and often shy child.

 Freddie was born Farrokh Bulsara in 1946 in Zanzibar, North Africa (now part of Tanzania) to his parents Bomi and Jer.